pronamic/wp-pronamic-pay/readme.md

 = 2.3.2 =
 *   Feature - Added support for the Easy Digital Downloads plugin.
 *   Fix - A probable bug in the s2Member AddOn could cause a user not to be able to upgrade their account after an EOT.
+*   Fix - When no EOT date was set, a successful payment would set the new EOT date on the date of tomorrow regardless of the period paid for.
+*   Fix - Event Espresso gave a warning message when trying to pay, saying you would lose your payment data when leaving the page.

 = 2.3.1 =
 *	Tweak - Gravity Forms - Improved the form check in the Gravity Forms payment processor.